 Breakdown of Who Pays the Most—and Least—in Taxes

-Those who earn $200,000 or more pay more than half of total income taxes.
+People who earn $200,000 or more pay more than half of total income taxes

-The U.S. tax system is designed to be progressive—the more you earn, the greater the percentage of your income is destined to be handed over to the Internal Revenue Service (IRS).
+The U.S. tax system is progressive—the more you earn, the greater the percentage of your income is taxed by the IRS.
 But that’s the black-and-white version of the equation and, in fact, there are many gray areas.
-The sits atop a whole labyrinth of laws and codes that can affect who pays how much.

 It takes years to compile data from tax returns to determine how much citizens paid and who paid the most and the least.
-2015 is the last year for which concrete, comprehensive statistics are available.
-Individual taxpayers paid $1.45 trillion in taxes in 2015.
-That’s expected to have increased to about $1.66 trillion in 2017.
+The last year for which concrete, comprehensive statistics are available is 2017, when individual taxpayers paid $1.6 trillion in taxes.
+But who, exactly, is paying all that money?
+The wealthiest taxpayers are taking the heat.

 That 35% is the person’s “marginal” tax rate: the percentage they pay on their top dollar earned.
-Their “effective” tax rate is the result of dividing the tax you end up owing by the amount of your adjusted gross income (AGI)—what’s left after taking certain above-the-line adjustments to income on your tax return.
-Your effective tax rate is the share of your income you actually pay on all your income.
+Their “effective” tax rate is the result of dividing the total amount of tax they owe by their adjusted gross income (AGI)—what’s left after making certain above-the-line adjustments to income on your tax return.
+Your effective tax rate is the share of your income you actually pay in taxes.

-The chart below helps to illustrate the discrepancy in how much tax-payers are spending depending on income bracket.
+The chart below helps to illustrate the discrepancy in how much taxpayers are spending depending on their income brackets.

 The Effect of Credits and Deductions

-Tax credits and deductions must also be taken into consideration because these heavily influence how much of an individual’s income will ultimately be taxed.
-The equation doesn’t end after taking any above-the-line deductions you might qualify for.
+Tax credits and deductions must also be taken into consideration because they heavily influence how much of an individual’s income will ultimately be taxed.

-Yet, the six-figure taxpayer might potentially bring his taxable income down even more by itemizing instead.
-Taxpayers claimed $56.9 billion in itemized charitable donation deductions in 2017.
-The woman earning $15,000 a year almost certainly did not contribute to that number.
-Generally, wealthier taxpayers would take advantage of this itemized deduction because it requires some measure of disposable income.
+The six-figure taxpayer might potentially bring their taxable income down even more by itemizing instead.
+Taxpayers claimed $42.8 billion in itemized charitable donation deductions in 2017.
+The taxpayer who earns just $15,000 a year likely would not contribute much to that number.
+Generally, wealthier taxpayers are more likely to take advantage of this itemized deduction because it requires some amount of disposable income.

 The Tax Burden for Low-Income Taxpayers

-It should also be noted that many taxpayers in this income group received income from the government in the form of those refundable tax credits mentioned earlier—the IRS paid out about $62 million in earned income tax credits in 2020.
+It should also be noted that many taxpayers in this income group received income from the government in the form of those refundable tax credits—the IRS paid out about $62 million in earned income tax credits in 2020.
 The average payment to qualifying taxpayers was $2,461.

 The Tax Burden for Middle-Income Filers

-A study by the Tax Foundation breaks down taxpayers into just two groups: the top 50% of earners and the lowest 50%.
-The bottom half comprises taxpayers with AGIs of $41,740 or less in 2017.
+A study by the Tax Foundation breaks down taxpayers into just two groups: the top 50% of earners and the bottom 50%.
+The lower half included taxpayers with AGIs of $41,740 or less in 2017.
 The Tax Foundation found that this lower 50% demographic contributed just 3% of taxes paid in 2017.

 Wealthy individuals do indeed pay more in taxes than low-income or even middle-income individuals.
 It's just basic math.

-Even if the tax system were not progressive and everyone paid the same percentage, 15% of $30,000 is a great deal less than 15% of $300,000.
+Even if the tax system were not progressive and everyone paid the same percentage of their incomes, 15% of $30,000 is a great deal less than 15% of $300,000.
 We do have a progressive system, so high-income individuals pay higher effective tax rates, even after all those tax credits and deductions are taken into consideration.
 Those deductions won’t reduce $300,000 to $30,000.

-The Pew Research Center indicates that taxpayers with AGIs in excess of $200,000 paid more than half of all taxes collected in 2015—58.9 percent, to be exact.
+The Pew Research Center indicates that taxpayers with AGIs in excess of $200,000 paid more than half of all taxes collected in 2015—58.9%, to be exact.

-Those with incomes topping $2 million paid a 27.5% effective rate, triple that of those earning less than six figures annually, although this drops to 25.9% for the super-wealthy who earn $10 million a year or more.
+Those with incomes over $2 million paid a 27.5% effective tax rate, triple that of taxpayers who earned less than six figures annually, although the effective rate drops to 25.9% for the super-wealthy who earned $10 million a year or more.

-The bottom line: The Pew Research Center study indicates that taxpayers earning from $200,000 to $500,000 annually paid an effective tax rate of 19.4% in 2015.
+The Pew Research Center study indicates that taxpayers earning between $200,000 and $500,000 annually paid an effective tax rate of 19.4% in 2015.
 Their income taxes represented 20.6% of the total taken in by the IRS.
-This decreased to 17.9% of the total at an effective tax rate of 26.8% for those with incomes over $500,000 and up to $2 million.
+This decreased to 17.9% of the total taxes paid at an effective tax rate of 26.8% for those with incomes between $500,000 and $2 million.